cunnie/writings/NaNoWriMo.md

 Taggart looked up.
 He could see rows and rows of racks, each rack stacked with computers, each stack blinking.
 There was a pattern to the blinking — a signal that data was being transmitted.
 He found it oddly comforting to watch.

+He watched the blinking lights, one blinking light, then two, then five, then twenty, then a hundred.

+Their blinking slowed.
+He could see the data travel through the ethernet cables, through the switches, to the router, back through another switch, another cable.
+He could see each individual packet through the network.
+He could see the network in its entirety.

+He could see the guards, both of them, even though they were behind him.
+He could count every stubble on their face, he could sense each hair grow.
+He could see the lunchtime receipt fall out of the pocket of the second guard — it wafted to the floor, slowly, slower, and then it stopped.
+Everything was frozen in time, except for Taggart.

+And time began to lose meaning for Taggart — he felt himself pass beyond space and time into a grand unchanging void, endless, nameless.
+He spent a lifetime in that void, an aieon.

+And then, like the falling of a single snowflake triggering an avalanche, he felt himself pulled back, pulled back to Gates's fishbowl, pulled back to the room with the two armed guards.
+The wafting receipt hadn't moved.
+How long had he been away?
+He no longer remembered who he was.
+The void had stripped him of who he was, had purified him.

+The guards.
+He sensed them.
+He felt them.
+He knew everything about them.
+One was in the middle of a messy divorce with his wife who had left him for her Italian tutor, who had said to him, "you're no fun anymore."

+The other's life was more circumscribed — he was looking forward to the football game that night, and wasn't thinking much past that.
+He could feel their wants and desires, their fears and doubts, for he too had been once like them.

+And then there was Gates: here was something new under the sun: complex and alien.
+Taggart felt himself "stretch" to encompass Gates, and then stretch
+again: functions, methods, packages, modules, lambdas, subroutines, threads.